 - Locked Out of the Loop: Apparently Tommen wasn't aware that all the rumors about Jaime and Cersei were true.
 He isn't happy to find out, to say the least.

-- Shed the Family Name: Tommen wants to opt out of the Lannister name to become a Waters.
-Tyrion and Kevan are granting his request for now, but plan on wearing him down later so he can take the Lannister name.
+- Shed the Family Name: Tommen rejects the Lannister name to become a Waters.
+Tyrion and Kevan are granting his request for now, but plan on wearing him down later so he can take it back.

 Lady Joanna Lannister

 - Death by Childbirth: Her giving birth to Tyrion apparently caused her to bleed out which led to her death and Tywin's eternal hatred of Tyrion.

 - Make It Look Like an Accident: Maester Creylen murdered Joanna by letting her bleed out to death as the bleed was reversible.

 - Missing Mom: She has been dead for decades by this point

 - Morality Chain: Joanna would reign in Tywin's ruthlessness and would temper it with kindness.
 She did too good of a job of it that the Maesters killed her.